verana-labs/verifiable-trust-vpr-spec/spec.md

 - VS Operator Authorization parameters: if any of `vs_operator_authz_*` parameters is provided, `vs_operator_authz_msg_types` MUST also be provided and `vs_operator` MUST NOT be null, else abort.
 If `vs_operator_authz_msg_types` is provided, it MUST be a non-empty list of VPR delegable message types, and match the permitted messages defined in [MOD-PP-MSG-1-1](#mod-pp-msg-1-1-start-participant-vp-parameters).

 :::note
 A holder MAY directly connect to the DID VS of an issuer in order to get issued a credential.
-It's up to the issuer to decide if running the validation process is REQUIRED or not.
+It's up to the issuer to decide if running the onboarding process is REQUIRED or not.
 :::

 ###### [MOD-PP-MSG-1-2-2] Start Participant VP permission checks